xoubaman/my-common-stuff/README.md

 * Git
 * Oh My Zsh + Powerline10k Theme
 * Some day to day apps
+* Development stuff: Docker, PhpStorm, etc.

 ## Installing the usual suspects

-When in a fresh Ubuntu install, this is what I usually do (and should probably automate):

-    sudo apt install git htop vim terminator vlc zsh fonts-powerline fonts-font-awesome sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
-    git clone https://github.com/romkatv/powerlevel10k.git $ZSH_CUSTOM/themes/powerlevel10k

-Configure Terminator to use the
+Run `install-my-config.sh`

 ## Scripts to update the system or this repository

-The `install.sh` script will copy the files from the repository folder to the current system.
+The `repo-to-system.sh` script will copy the files from the repository folder to the current system.
 It will replace the files, so be careful if for some reason you are using this repository and you are not me.

-The `update.sh` script will copy the current system files in the repository so they can be committed here after a change.
+The `system-to-repo.sh` script will copy the current system files in the repository so they can be committed here after a change.

 Files affected by the two scripts are the ones listed in the `file-list.sh` file, relative to home folder.